-10. Early Retirement Incentive and Accumulated Sick Leave
+10. Accumulated Sick Leave

-Early retirement incentive, accumulated vacation pay and sick leave at June 30, 2023 have been computed and recorded in the basic financial statements of the District.
-Employees who leave the District are entitled to reimbursement for a portion of their unused vacation and sick days.
-At June 30, 2023, the accumulated liabilities, including salary related payments, (expected to be financed by General Fund revenues) for early retirement incentive and accumulated vacation pay and sick leave amounted to \$67,093 and \$450,487, respectively.
+Accumulated sick leave at June 30, 2023 have been computed and recorded in the basic financial statements of the District.
+Employees who leave the District are entitled to reimbursement for a portion of their unused sick days.
+At June 30, 2023, the accumulated sick leave pay amounted to \$550,669.